mntcloud/ctml/README.md

 # Convenient Markup Language
-A format for building and maintaing varied websites
+A format for building and maintaining varied websites

 ## Format Example
 ```